A Survey on Large Language Model-Based Game Agents: Discussion and Open Challenges

 An open challenge for current memory systems is to move beyond “storing more” toward developing a true “world-model” memory that consolidates fragmented experiences into a coherent mental model of the game world~\cite{johnson1983mental}.
-To distinguish a world-model memory system from a mere database, three design principles are essential. (i) Predictive dynamics: memory should not only replay past events but also predict what might happen next.
+This limitation is particularly pronounced in adventure games, where long-horizon exploration and partial observability place strong demands on persistent world modeling (Q2).
+To obtain a world-model memory system and distinguish it from a mere database, three design principles can be essential: (i) Predictive dynamics: memory should not only replay past events but also predict what might happen next.
 In cognitive science, mental models are understood as internal simulations that help people anticipate outcomes and detect errors, rather than as static records~\cite{johnson1983mental}. (ii) Structural compositionality: experiences need to be stored in organized forms, such as schemas or graphs that link entities, relations, and precondition–effect rules, so that knowledge from different situations can be combined and reused.
-This idea aligns with schema and situation-model theories, which show that humans build integrated “who–what–where–when–why” representations to reason beyond literal experiences~\cite{zwaan1998situation}. (iii) Selective consolidation and adaptive forgetting: long-term memory should decide what to keep and what to discard.
+This idea aligns with schema and situation-model theories, which show that humans build integrated “who–what–where–when–why” representations to reason beyond literal experiences~\cite{zwaan1998situation}. (iii) Selective consolidation and forgetting: long-term memory should decide what to keep and what to discard.
 Instead of saving every detail, it should preserve experiences that are important for understanding or improving the current model of the world, while letting irrelevant or low-value details fade.
 Research on human memory shows that people tend to remember information that is useful or frequently encountered and forget what rarely matters~\cite{anderson1991reflections}.